 Whether they’re stealing your data, using your phone to mine cryptocurrencies, or siphoning money out of your bank account, smartphone viruses can be a nightmare.

 The word “virus” technically refers to a specific kind of malware that spreads through infected files.
-However, most people use “virus” to mean malware in general, so we’ll use the terms interchangeably here.
+However, most people use “virus” to refer to malware in general, so we’ll use the terms interchangeably here.

 In this article, you’ll get a complete picture of how malware ends up on your phone, what it does, how to remove it, and how to avoid it in the future.

 To start, let’s look at how to find whether your phone is infected with malware.